-Our drilled concrete piers are used for underpinning existing and supporting new construction foundations for commercial or residential.
-Piers are added to a foundation system to extend the system to or into subsurface strata that is deeper and more stable than the near surface soil that supports an existing or will support a new foundation.
+Our drilled concrete piers are used for underpinning existing and supporting new construction foundations for commercial buildings.
+Piers are added to a foundation system to extend the system to or into subsurface strata that is deeper and more stable than the near-surface soil that supports an existing or will support a new foundation.

-Your home or commercial buildings foundation is the support for the overall structure.
-When your foundation starts to settle or heave, you need a trusted company like S & W Foundation to correct the issues with drilled concrete piers.
+The foundation of your building is the support for the overall structure.
+When your foundation starts to settle or heave, you need a trusted company like S&W Foundation Contractors to correct the issues with drilled concrete piers.

 If you have a commercial need for drilled concrete piers please forward us your plans to include drawings with the number of piers, pier diameter, pier depth, bell width or rock penetration.

 You can send this information via mail, fax or email it to firstname.lastname@example.org or call:

 Do you know what type of foundation supports your home?

 Here in Texas, the most typically used residential foundation types are concrete slabs and pier & beam.